Daniela Drummond-Barbosa, PhD

 Research Keywords Stem cells, reproduction, fertility, oogenesis, diet, insulin, TOR, steroids, Drosophila, developmental biology, endocrinology, physiology, genetics

-Ables, E. T., Drummond-Barbosa, D. Cyclin E controls Drosophila female germline stem cell maintenance independently of its role in proliferation by modulating responsiveness to niche signals.
-In revision.
+Ables, E., Drummond-Barbosa, D. Cyclin E controls Drosophila female germline stem cell maintenance independently of its roles in proliferation by modulating responsiveness to niche signals.
+Development 140:530-540, 2013.